kittyfishfrommars/grav-skeleton-oxygen/user/themes/solstice/README.md

 This will install the theme into your `/user/themes` directory within Grav.
 Its files can be found under `user/themes/solstice`.

->> This method will copy the sample pages provided in the `_demo/pages` folder to your `user/pages` folder so that the theme will work out of the box with placeholder content.
+> This method will copy the sample pages provided in the `_demo/pages` folder to your `user/pages` folder so that the theme will work out of the box with placeholder content.

-## Manual Installation
+### Manual Installation

+> Please note that the demo content and configuration is not copied when your plugin or theme is installed via the Admin plugin.
+Please refer the provided files from the `_demo` folder.

-To install this theme, just download the zip version of this repository and unzip it under `user/themes`.
+To install this theme, download the zip version of this repository and unzip it under `user/themes`.
 Then, rename the folder to `solstice`.
 You can find these files either on [GitHub](https://github.com/kittyfishfrommars) or via [GetGrav.org](http://getgrav.org/downloads/themes).

 You should now have all the theme files under

     user/themes/solstice

->> NOTE: If you want to use and adapt the default _Ipsum lorem_ content provided with the original theme, move the contents of `_demo/pages` into your grav installations's `user/pages` directory.
-This will ensure that the theme templates work out of the box.
+> It's easiest to adapt the default configuration and content provided with the original theme: move the contents of `_demo` into your grav installations's `user/pages` directory to ensure that the theme templates work out of the box.

+### Setup

+If you want to set Solstice as the default theme, you can do so by following these steps:

+* Navigate to `grav/user/config`.
+* Open the **system.yaml** file.
+* Change the `theme:` setting to `theme: solstice` and save your changes.
+* Open the **site.yaml** file.
+* Add this line at the bottom: `taxonomies: [tag]` and save your changes.
+* Clear the Grav cache.
+The simplest way to do this is by going to the root Grav directory in Terminal and typing `bin/grav clear-cache`.

+Once this is done, you should be able to see the new theme on the frontend.
+Keep in mind any customizations made to the previous theme will not be reflected as all of the theme and templating information is now being pulled from the `solstice` folder.

-# Updating
+## Updating

 As development for the Solstice theme continues, new versions may become available that add additional features and functionality, improve compatibility with newer Grav releases, and generally provide a better user experience.
 Updating Solstice is easy, and can be done through Grav's GPM system, as well as manually.

-## GPM Update (Preferred)
+### GPM Update (Preferred)

 The simplest way to update this theme is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm).
 You can do this with this by navigating to the root directory of your Grav install using your system's Terminal (also called command line) and typing the following: